olemon111/NALI/README.md

     for (key: range keys) {
       1. get key log_offset
       2. get real_pmem_addr
-      3. send to thread_pool to get value from nvm
+      3. send to thread_pool to get value from nvm?
     }
     ```
 ## TODO for optimize